Skip to main content

 Caramel160-177<1%Liquid (hot)Flavor/color only

-These temperature ranges aren't arbitrary = they represent the boiling point elevation of sugar solutions at specific concentrations.
-As water evaporates during cooking, sugar concentration increases, raising the boiling point.
-The calculator uses the Clausius-Clapeyron equation adapted for sugar solutions to predict exact cooking endpoints.
+These temperature ranges aren’t arbitrary — they reflect the boiling-point elevation of sugar solutions at specific concentrations.
+As water evaporates during cooking, sugar concentration increases, raising the boiling point of the remaining solution.
+This is a colligative property, described in physical chemistry by Raoult’s law: the boiling point rises in proportion to the molal concentration of dissolved solute.
+The calculator uses this principle, with corrections for the sugar mixture and any dairy solids, to predict the cooking endpoint that matches your target final moisture.

 Evaporation Modeling: Predicting Yield and Cook Time